 Charlotte Keeffe’s unique approach and passion for jazz, experimental and freely improvised music sees her performing regularly as a soloist and as part of a variety of different ensembles, including her own quartet; Charlotte Keeffe(‘s) Quartet performed a sellout performance at Lancaster Jazz Festival in 2019 and their live recording from Jazz in the Round has been played regularly on radio stations around the world.
 Her quartet features Ashley John Long on double bass, Ben Handysides on drums and Moss Freed on guitar.
 (The) Charlotte Keeffe Quartet are touring the U.K. from June 2021.

-She is part of the Mopomoso team behind the live concert series at The Vortex and the online show, Mopomoso TV, which launched in June 2020.
+She is part of the Mopomoso team behind the live concert series at The Vortex, London, and the online show, Mopomoso TV, which launched in June 2020.
 Charlotte programs, promotes and presents videos of freely improvised music from around the world; she is also a trustee of the free improvisation music trust, Mopomoso Trust.
 She was the Assistant Musical Director of the London Gay Big Band in 2019, before focusing more on her own music making; exploring her composed material with free improvisation.
 Charlotte is a jazz and improvised music trumpet professor at the London Performing Academy of Music.